juney/vimeo.ga.js/readme.md

-# Google Analytics Vimeo Video Tracking
+# Google Analytics Vimeo Video Tracking for Universal Analytics (analytics.js)
-Tracking Vimeo Player Events with Google Analytics.
+Tracking Vimeo Player Events with Google Analytics for Universal Analytics (analytics.js).
+This is based off <a href="http://github.com/sanderheilbron/vimeo.ga.js">sanderheilbron/vimeo.ga.js</a>.

 ## Usage
 Include the scripts in the body section of the HTML document, just before the `</body>` tag.
 You’ll need to be running on a web server instead of opening the file directly in your browser.
 Flash and JS security restrictions will prevent the API from working when run locally.